 What lamb to use

-You can actually use any type of lamb roast for recipe, as long as it is around 2 inches thick the cook times in the recipe below should be right (depending on your air fryer).
+As long as it is around 2 inches thick, the cook times in the recipe below should be right (depending on your air fryer).

-Note: If your lamb roast is much thicker than 2 inches then the cooking times will be longer than in the recipe below, so use a meat thermometer to check progress during cooking.
+Note: If your lamb roast is thicker than 2 inches then you can still use this recipe but the cooking times will be longer than in the recipe below, so use a meat thermometer to check progress during cooking.

 First, preheat the air fryer to 360°F/ 180°C.

 Then pat the lamb roast dry with paper towels before seasoning.
-This step is important because the meat will only start browning after all the moisture has evaporated from the outer surface.
+This step is important because it helps the meat to start browning quickly.

 For an easy way to season your lamb, mix all the herbs and salt together with the oil on a plate and roll the lamb in it.